In This Article

 The FTC promotes consumer protection by enforcing the civil U.S. antitrust law.
 They can take action against companies that fail to protect customer data.

-The agency also holds power over companies that make false and misleading statements about data security and privacy.2
+The agency controls companies that make false and misleading statements about data security and privacy.

-“Because of the tendency of some companies to post their results online, the FTC warns consumes to always check the website’s security and privacy policies,” says Dr. Mira.
+“Because of the tendency of some companies to post their results online, the FTC warns consumers always to check the website’s security and privacy policies,” says Dr. Mira.

 According to GINA, employers can’t use genetic data to make job-related decisions, such as:4

-GINA also prevents health insurance companies from using DNA data to decide on the coverage, insurance costs, and benefits they would offer customers.
+GINA also prevents health insurance companies from using genetic data to limit their offer to customers.
+It includes the coverage, insurance costs, and benefits.

-In California, they have an amended CalGINA which prohibits the use of genetic information to discriminate against people who may need the following:5
+In California, they have an amended CalGINA.
+It prohibits the use of genetic information to discriminate against people who may need the following:5

-Under the amended Protected Health Information (PHI), HIPAA prevents health insurance companies from using DNA data to decide on insurance plans.
+HIPAA prevents health insurance companies from using genetic data to decide on insurance plans.
+It is covered by the amended Protected Health Information (PHI).

 This includes your genetic information and the DNA of:

-Even if there’s DNA evidence of genetic health risks, a health insurance company cannot use it to deny or limit your access to their services.
+Even if there’s evidence of genetic health risks, a health insurance company can't use it to deny or limit your access to their services.

-Before you send a sample for testing, you’ll be asked to sign a consent form on the use of your DNA.
-If you read the fine print, you can learn about a testing company’s privacy policies.
+Before you send a sample for testing, you’ll be asked to sign a consent form on using your DNA.
+You can learn about a testing company’s privacy policies if you read the fine print.

 These may include important details, such as:

-Most people skip this section.
-But if you proceed with the test, you’re agreeing to share your DNA whether or not you read or understood it.
+Most people need to complete this section.
+Because if you proceed with the test without doing so, you agree to share your DNA whether or not you read or understood it.

-It’s important that you read them before giving consent.
-The security of your genetic data will largely depend on the privacy policies of your chosen testing service.
+It's important to read these before giving consent.
+Your genetic data's security will largely depend on your chosen testing company's privacy policies

-Genetic testing companies may also ask for additional permisions and change their privacy policies after you took a test.
+Genetic testing companies may also ask for additional permissions.
+They may also change their privacy policies after you take a test.
 Make sure to read them before signing.

 Some DNA tests provide separate agreements if they need permission to use your data for research.
-In general, you want to avoid sharing your genetic information outside the company.
+You should avoid sharing your genetic information outside the company.

-Once your data reaches a third party, it can be difficult or impossible to delete.
+Once your data reaches a third party, deleting it can be difficult or impossible.
 They can also share your data with another company or organization without your knowledge.

 If your information shows up during DNA matches, deleting your data will prevent it from appearing.
 Potential family members won’t be able to find you, and you can keep your privacy.